 Singles everywhere are bracing themselves for the holiday they dread the most – Valentine’s Day.
-This week there will be an onslaught of commercials advertising amazing packages couples can take to celebrate their love.
+In the weeks leading up to the holiday, there will be an onslaught of commercials advertising amazing packages couples can take to celebrate their love.
 If you don’t have a special someone in your life and wish that you did, it can be really painful.
 Some have even dubbed the day, S.A.D.— Singles Awareness Day.

-There are certainly options for ways to handle Valentine’s Day and the weeks surrounding it.
-Some choose to ignore the day altogether, claiming it is nothing more than a made-up holiday to generate revenue.
-This could be true since people will spend more than approximately $650 million on food, candy, flowers and other Valentine’s Day gifts.
+But there are all kinds of ways to handle Valentine’s Day and the weeks surrounding it.
+Some choose to ignore it, claiming it is nothing more than a made-up holiday to generate revenue.
+I mean, it could be true – people will spend more than approximately $650 million on food, candy, flowers and other Valentine’s Day gifts.
 Others sit at home, lamenting the fact that they don’t have someone special in their life.

-Each year the ladies in the group developed a different theme and gave awards based on the theme.
-The theme of the party was not announced until the night of the party.
+Each year the ladies in the group developed a different theme and gave awards based on the theme, which was not announced until the night of the party.
 Past themes have included the Olympics, Reality Shows, current events and news headlines.

-There have been some pretty amazing entries such as volcano cakes, replicas of landmarks, Krispy Kreme Bread Pudding and jalapeno brownies.
+There have been some pretty amazing entries: volcano cakes, replicas of landmarks, Krispy Kreme Bread Pudding and jalapeño brownies.
 There have also been some epic failures.
 For instance, one guy tried to make something kind of healthy thing that turned out to be totally disgusting.

 Through the years some of the original members of the group have married, but they still participate in the annual contest.

-If you are single and dreading Valentine’s Day, here are a few tips from other singles for making the day fun.
+If you’re single and dreading Valentine’s Day, here are a few tips for making the day fun.

-Valentine’s Day is not just for romantic couples; it’s a celebration of the love we feel for others.
+Valentine’s Day is not just for romantic couples – it’s for singles, too.
+It’s a celebration of the love we feel for others.
 Take time out to acknowledge those who have made a difference in your life through their affection and support.